Nine chapters, twelve videos

-If the greatest philosopher in the world finds himself upon a plank wider than actually necessary, but hanging over a precipice, his imagination will prevail, though his reason convinces him of his safety.
+If the greatest philosopher in the world finds himself upon a plank wider than actually necessary, but hanging over a precipice, his imagination will prevail, though his reason convince him of his safety (49).
 Many cannot bear the thought without a cold sweat.
 I will not state all its effects.
-(Pascal, Pensées)

-This project explores phobia through twelve videos and many notes.
-Absurd fears, where there is nothing to fear really.
-Pascal’s philosopher standing on the plank above the abyss knows there is nothing to fear.
+This project explores phobia through twelve videos and many notes–absurd fears, where there is nothing to fear, really.
+Pascal's philosopher standing on the plank above the abyss knows there is nothing to fear.
 He knows the plank is large enough.
 But it does not help.
-It is as if his vertigo were outside the reach of his philosophy.
+It is as if his vertigo were beyond the reach of his philosophy.

 So can philosophy say anything about phobias?
 Can it offer a cure against phobias?

 During the two years that the project documents, I looked into the history of philosophy for traces of philosopher's phobias.
 I believe I have found a few.
 For instance, I think I have proof that Descartes was afraid, not of bandits but of water.
 I have also tried various philosophical and unphilosophical cures.